nikitoshina/Advisory-Referendum-Experiment/README.md

 ### 1.3.2 Subjects

-The subjects of the experiment were 64 students from undergraduate Economics classes at the University of San Francisco.
-The surveys were distributed at the end of classes, the class was split into two equal groups and subjects completed their surveys by scanning QR codes from the white board.
+The subjects of the experiment were 64 students from the undergraduate Economics programme at the University of San Francisco.
+The surveys were distributed at the end of classes; the class was split into two equal groups and the subjects completed their surveys by scanning the QR codes from the board.
 A sample of the data is presented below.

 <table>
 <thead>